Skip to main content

 Summer 2024:

-- During construction, Ames Lake-Carnation Road NE, between W. Snoqualmie Valley Road NE and NE 52nd Street, will be closed to all vehicles, bicycles, and pedestrians at the bridge location.
+• During construction, Ames Lake-Carnation Road NE, between W. Snoqualmie Valley Road NE and NE 52nd Street, was closed to all vehicles, bicycles, and pedestrians at the bridge location.

 Fall 2024 thru winter 2025:

-- The bridge will be under construction and closed to all traffic, including emergency vehicles and school buses, through early March 2025.
+• The bridge was under construction and closed to all traffic, including emergency vehicles and school buses, through April 25, 2025.

 Spring 2025:

-The new Ames Lake Trestle Bridge will be wider, straighter and safer than the existing bridge.
-There also will be improved visibility for oncoming traffic.
-All of these improvements will allow those coming out of adjacent driveways to see farther down the road.
+The new Ames Lake Trestle Bridge is wider, straighter and safer than the previous bridge.
+There is also improved visibility for oncoming traffic.
+All of these improvements allow those coming out of adjacent driveways to see farther down the road.

-The new bridge will be in the same place as the existing bridge.
-Building it in the same spot requires less ground shoring and leveling (grading).
-It also minimizes the size of the retaining walls that will be required.
+The new bridge is in the same place as the existing bridge.
+Building it in the same spot required less ground shoring and leveling (grading).
+It also minimizes the size of the retaining walls that were required.

 Photos